imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate.html.markdown

 The following arguments are supported:

 * `certificate` - (Required) Your mTLS client certificate file.
 Supported formats: PEM, CRT, CER and CA.
   You can use the Terraform HCL `filebase64` directive to pull in the contents from a file.
-You can also inline the certificate in the configuration.
+You can also embed the certificate in the configuration.
 * `account_id` - (Required) Numeric identifier of the account to operate on.
 * `certificate_name` - (Optional) A descriptive name for your mTLS Client Certificate.